livewire/livewire/docs/validation.md

 public $dob = '';
 ```

-Now, if the `required` validation rule fails, it will say "The date of birth field is required." instead of "The dob field is required.".
+Now, if the `required` validation rule fails, the error message will state "The date of birth field is required." instead of "The dob field is required.".

 ### Custom messages

-If customizing the property name isn't enough, you can customize the complete validation message using the `message: ` parameter like so:
+If customizing the property name isn't enough, you can customize the entire validation message using the `message: ` parameter:

 ```php
 use Livewire\Attributes\Rule;